zeroc-ice/ice-builder-visualstudio/README.md

 | Generated Header Extension              | IceBuilderHeaderExt                         | .h                         | `--header-ext`                      |
 | Generated Source Extension              | IceBuilderSourceExt                         | .cpp                       | `--source-ext`                      |
 | Additional Options                      | IceBuilderAdditionalOptions                 |                            | (any)                               |

+### Visual Studio 2017 Known Issues

+When using Visual Studio 2017 `Ice Builder` property page does not show up for C++ project in Visual Studio solution files with more than one C++ project.

 ## C# Usage